rlingam/dotfiles/README.md

 `./install`

+After the installation is succesfully finished, delete redundant dotfiles

+`rm -rf ~/Downloads/dotfiles`

 Beware however the script may not work properly as its not thoroughly tested.

 Method two might be better if you want to manully install dependencies or fine tune the install to your liking.

 ### Method 2
-Install stow accordingly on your distro and simply navigate to your home directory
+Make sure `ln` is installed on your distro and simply navigate to your home directory

 ` cd ~/`